gds25/Vulkan3D/README.md

+# See "final" branch for final game
+- Built a functioning 3D dungeon RPG in C language using the Vulkan graphics engine, complete with multiple character models, attack animations, collision detection, and a class-based Entity Component System.
+- Loaded character and world models using the Vulkan cross-platform API.
+- Used SDL libraries to support keyboard and mouse inputs, and include simple images, audio, and text in the game’s UI.
+- Used 3D vector math to calculate collisions and camera/character movement throughout the game world.
+- Created a class-based component system using C header files, declaring functions and variables for all entity types within the game world.
+- Implemented keyframe automations imported from Autodesk Maya for each character and enemy model.

 # gf3d
 a collection of utlitity functions designed to facilitate creating 3D games with ~~OpenGL~~ Vulkan and SDL2 This project is specifically intended to function as an educational tool for my students taking 3D Game Programming.